arirusso/web-repl/README.md

 The javascript assets for this project are located in the [/js directory](https://github.com/arirusso/web-repl/tree/master/js).

-There is also a full example of a webpage (with [rack](http://rack.github.io/) configuration) in the [/examples/page directory](https://github.com/arirusso/web-repl/tree/master/examples/page)
+There is also a full example of a webpage (with simple [rack](http://rack.github.io/) webserver configuration) in the [/examples/page directory](https://github.com/arirusso/web-repl/tree/master/examples/page)

 ###### REPL